 When someone travels to your address (by typing your domain name into their browser), it sends you to the server associated with that address, and the browser downloads the content (your website) from that server.

 This is important because the server where your website files are hosted might change.
 You might move your site to a different server at some point.
-But your redirect address (your domain name) won’t change when that happens.
+But your public address (your domain name) won’t change when that happens.

 This allows your website to live anywhere in the digital world without your digital address changing.
+Cool, right?

 To make this step as easy as possible (so there are no backend tech shenanigans necessary), I would recommend registering your domain name with the same company you’re going to be hosting your website with.

 Head over to SiteGround, click “Signup” and then choose the “GrowBig” package (you need this package at minimum because you need caching and automatic backups and recovery so your website can be fast and safe).